 Do I Need A Habitat Permit?

-The best way to determine if your project needs a permit from ADF&G is to contact your local Division of Habitat office and talk to a Habitat Biologist about your proposed project.
+The best way to determine if your project needs a permit from ADF&G is to contact your local Habitat Section office and talk to a Habitat Biologist about your proposed project.

 Fish Habitat Permit